RizkySugiharto/URL-Shortening-Service-App/README.md

 ## Run Locally 🖥

-Clone the project
+- Clone the project

 ```bash
   git clone https://github.com/RizkySugiharto/URL-Shortening-Service-App.git
 ```

-Go to the `/backend` directory
+- Go to the `/backend` directory

 ```bash
   cd project/backend
 ```

-Install dependencies for backend app
+- Install dependencies for backend app

 ```bash
   npm install
 ```

+- Create database (if doesn't exists) and import the `/schemas/db.sql` to your database

+- Setup the env file on `/backend/.env` (create one if doesn't exists)

-Start the backend in development (dev) or production (prod)
+- Start the backend in development (dev) or production (prod)

 ```bash
   npm run dev